qualisign/optipulse.github.io/whitepaper.md

 We believe that OptiPulse's Light Grid will come to dominate future internet infrastructure.
 It is a revolutionary physical-layer technology based on a novel invention in electro-optics.
 Like other elite photonic transmitters, it is capable of 5G bit-rates; unlike fiber-optics, however, it is wireless and easy to deploy.
 This makes it very cheap in comparison to the standard alternatives.
 Besides being competitive with some of the best fiber-optics, it comes with a range of other benefits:

-### Distance<a id="sec-2-2-1" name="sec-2-2-1"></a>
+### A Communications Revolution<a id="sec-2-2-1" name="sec-2-2-1"></a>

+1. Distance

     Early tests and estimates have projected that the Light Grid's transmission range may be over 10 km.
 This is significantly far for optical wireless technologies.

-### Deployability<a id="sec-2-2-2" name="sec-2-2-2"></a>
+2. Deployability

     Unlike fiber-optics, there is no digging up of long stretches of earth to connect two end-points.
 This is typically the brunt of the cost associate with FO.
 As you can imagine, this also avoids legal difficulties like zoning laws.

-### Unlicensed Spectrum<a id="sec-2-2-3" name="sec-2-2-3"></a>
+3. Unlicensed Spectrum

     The Light Grid uses a part of the RF spectrum that isn't licensed.
 Not only is signal interference negligible compared to typical broadcast connections like WiFi, but contending with competitors over spectrum licensing is also a non-issue.

-### Ecological Friendliness<a id="sec-2-2-4" name="sec-2-2-4"></a>
+4. Ecological Friendliness

     Taking load off the typical spectrum range also has huge benefits to living organisms, which many believe are harmed by the proliferation of microwaves in the atmosphere used for communication.

-### Low Size, Weight<a id="sec-2-2-5" name="sec-2-2-5"></a>
+5. Low Size, Weight

     Did we mention how small the Light Grid is?

-### Low Power-Consumption<a id="sec-2-2-6" name="sec-2-2-6"></a>
+6. Low Power-Consumption

 ## Mesh Networking<a id="sec-2-3" name="sec-2-3"></a>